"Tell me and I forget

 K - 1 Preschool Class

 In our K-1 class, the students are learning a little more about their world through their senses.
 They are given the freedom to explore by tasting, touching, seeing, hearing, feeling and smelling.
-While we do work with the A Beka curriculum for this age as well, a majority of what they are learning is basic recognization and fine/gross motor skills development.
+While we do work with our curriculum for this age as well, a majority of what they are learning is basic recognization and fine/gross motor skills development.
 They learn their lessons through song and continue to explore the exciting world they live in.

 K - 2 Preschool Class

 Our K-2 students are focusing more on the structural makeup of a classroom setting.
 Still enjoying the freedom of learning while also settling down for structured circle time.
-Some of the areas we focus on at this age are letters and their sounds, colors, numbers, shapes, calendar skills, Bible stories, and language development.
+Some of the areas we focus on at this age are letters and their sounds, colors, numbers, shapes, calendar skills, and language development.

 K - 3 Preschool Class

-In the K-3 class, students will be learning about God’s world and developing language skills with the help of many animal friends.
+In the K-3 class, students will be learning about our world and developing language skills with the help of many animal friends.
 Coloring, painting, and gluing will help develop gross and fine motor skills.
 Stories, poetry, and music will aid the development of comprehension, language, and thinking skills.
 Your child will also learn all the letters of the alphabet and their sounds, recognize numbers 1 through 15, and count from 1 to 30.
 This class is the bridge to reading which begins in the K-4 class.
 Lessons are presented in a fun and interesting manner to help students stay focused and retain as much information as possible.

 K - 4 / VPK Enrichment Class